-Last year I had a fabulous time at a four-day conference held at Simon Fraser University in Vancouver, BC.
+Last year I had a fabulous time at a four-day conference held at Simon Fraser University in Vancouver, BC, where I gave a plenary presentation.
 The conference was IONA: Early medieval studies on the islands of the North Atlantic—transformative networks, skills, theories, and methods for the future of the field.
-I not only had a fabulous time, met some people to collaborate with.
+I not only had a fabulous time, but also met some people to collaborate with.

 This is a call for contributors, and ideas.

 - Scholars who might teach the book to undergraduates

 - Scholars who may want guidance into certain areas of the field